Reporting

 HTML

-Best for reports
+Best for visual review

 JSON